qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 It can also be slow to search and to modify.

 To work around that, some clever people worked out that they could build a data structure to model the DOM - the virtual or shadow DOM - and operate on that instead.
-The key trick to doing that is to have efficient procedures to find differences between DOMs and to patch them, so that you can translate changes in the virtual DOM into changes in the actual DOM with the least amount of work.
+The key trick to doing that is to have efficient procedures to find differences between DOMs and to patch them, so that you can translate changes in the virtual DOM into changes in the actual DOM while minimizing the amount of work done.

-The `react` library - as well as many others - use this, and lots of people are quite enthused by it.
+The `react` library and many other libraries use this idea, and lots of people are quite enthused by it.
 It seems a bit like a functional approach to the problem, which is great.
 If you're struggling to deal with a mutable tree with mutable state at the branches and at the leaves, you'll reach for whatever seems like it'll work.